lucaasrojas/best-timer/README.md

 # The Best Timer

+This idea came to me in a meeting.
+It's a timer.

 ## Why?
 Because it was made with love and effort.
 Also it has a great design :D